simcesplatform/Platform-Manager/instructions/running_simulation.md

 ### Starting the first simulation run

-To start the first test simulation, using Bash compatible terminal (Git Bash in Windows) navigate to the `platform-manager` folder and use the command
+To start the first test simulation, use Bash compatible terminal (Git Bash in Windows) to navigate to the `platform-manager` folder and use the command

 ```bash
 source start_simulation.sh simulation_configuration_test.yml